Divorce Mediation Singapore: What It Is & How It Works (A Guide)

 The Family Mediation Procedure Rules Scheme, developed by the Singapore Mediation Centre (SMC), provides a structured, affordable, and efficient alternative to litigation for divorcing couples.

-This scheme focuses on resolving disputes through mediation, where a neutral third-party mediator assists the parties in reaching an amicable agreement.
+This scheme focuses on resolving disputes through mediation, in which a neutral third party assists the parties in reaching an amicable agreement.

 Under the scheme, the SMC appoints experienced mediators from its family panel who are well-versed in family law.
 These mediators guide separating couples through the mediation process, encouraging conciliation and helping to smooth out domestic conflicts.